sta-analysis/sta-analysis.github.io/README.md

 Ask someone in the group for the appropriate password.

 ## Building the webpage
+This site is built using the [Zola static site generator](https://www.getzola.org).
 In order to preview the site, run `zola serve`.
 In order to build a local version of the site, run `zola build`.
 Here, the `public` directory will contain the output site.